-- 1.3.3 Foreign banks operating in India who wish to undertake PD business departmentally by merging the PD business being undertaken by a group entity may do so subject to fulfillment of the criteria stipulated above. - 1.3.4 A non-bank entity applying for permission to undertake PD business shall obtain Certificate of Registration (COR) as an Non-Banking Financial Company (NBFC) under Section 45-IA of the RBI Act, 1934, from the Department of Non-Banking Supervision (DNBS), RBI. - 1.3.5 A non-bank applicant shall have minimum NOF of Rs.150 crore.
-In the case of a PD intending to diversify into permissible activities (para 4.2.2), the minimum NOF shall be Rs.250 crore.
-In terms of the explanatory note to Section 45-IA of Chapter III-B of the RBI Act, 1934, NOF is calculated as (a) the aggregate of the paid-up equity capital and free reserves as disclosed in the latest balance-sheet of the company after deducting there from- (i) accumulated balance of loss; (ii) deferred revenue expenditure; and (iii) other intangible assets; and (b) further reduced by the amounts representing (1) investments of such company in shares of (i) its subsidiaries; (ii) companies in the same group; (iii) all other non-banking financial companies; and (2) the book value of debentures, bonds, outstanding loans and advances (including hire-purchase and lease finance) made to, and deposits with,- (i) subsidiaries of such company; and (ii) companies in the same group, to the extent such amount exceeds ten per cent of (a) above. - 1.3.6 PDs are not permitted to set up step-down subsidiaries.
+- 1.3.7 Existing PDs shall have to submit an annual target along with plan of action for turnover to be achieved on behalf of mid-segment and retail investors at the time of renewal of their PD authorisation.
+The annual target should not be less than 75 per cent of minimum NOF for standalone PDs/bank PDs prescribed from time-to-time.
+As per current guidelines, the minimum NOF prescribed for standalone PDs in G-Sec business is Rs.150 crore and Rs.250 crore for standalone PDs with diversified activities.
+For bank PDs, minimum NOF prescribed for undertaking PD business is Rs.
+1,000 crore.
+RBI in consultation with PDs would set the annual turnover target for each PD.
+Existing PDs would be given two years time to comply with the requirement. - 1.3.8 PDs are not permitted to set up step-down subsidiaries. - 1.3.9 In terms of the explanatory note to Section 45-IA of Chapter III-B of the RBI Act, 1934, NOF is calculated as (a) the aggregate of the paid-up equity capital and free reserves as disclosed in the latest balance-sheet of the company after deducting there from- (i) accumulated balance of loss; (ii) deferred revenue expenditure; and (iii) other intangible assets; and (b) further reduced by the amounts representing (1) investments of such company in shares of (i) its subsidiaries; (ii) companies in the same group; (iii) all other non-banking financial companies; and (2) the book value of debentures, bonds, outstanding loans and advances (including hire-purchase and lease finance) made to, and deposits with,- (i) subsidiaries of such company; and (ii) companies in the same group, to the extent such amount exceeds ten per cent of (a) above.